ch4mpy/spring-addons/samples/tutorials/README.md

 ## <a name="scenarios"/>Tutorials scenarios
 ### [`resource-server_with_jwtauthenticationtoken`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_jwtauthenticationtoken)
-Create a spring-boot resource-server with libraries and components from spring only: `spring-boot-starter-oauth2-resource-server` lib and `JwtAuthenticationToken`.
+Create a very flexible (but verbose) security configuration for resource-server with `spring-boot-starter-oauth2-resource-server` and then dramatically simplify it using `spring-addons-webmvc-jwt-resource-server`.

-We'll see that activating all the options listed in introduction requires quite some Java conf, but going through this tutorial will help you understand what is auto-configured by `spring-addons-*-*-resource-server` starters (and why I cerated it).
+Going through this tutorial will help you understand what is auto-configured by `spring-addons-*-*-resource-server` starters (and why I cerated it): **with almost zero Java conf and just a few properties, the configured resource server accepts identities from 3 heterogeneous authorization-servers** (each using different claims for user name and roles):
+- a local Keycloak realm
+- an Auth0 instance
+- a Cognito instance

 ### [`resource-server_with_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_oauthentication)
-Same features as preceding with
-- **almost 0 Java configuration**: thanks to `spring-addons-webmvc-jwt-resource-server` (or `spring-addons-webflux-jwt-resource-server`), a lot is configurable from application properties
-- `OAthentication<OpenidClaimSet>` with typed accessors to OpenID claims
+Demos how to use a custom OAuth2 `Authentication` implementation: `OAthentication<OpenidClaimSet>` with typed accessors to OpenID claims.

 ### [`resource-server_with_specialized_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_specialized_oauthentication)
 Builds on top of preceding, showing how to